 Now that the red ball part of my beetroot is cooked what do I do with it?

-First, you need to peel it, then you can check out this delicious vegetarian recipe : beetroot and feta cheese salad
+First, you need to peel it, then you can check out this delicious vegetarian recipe : Beetroot and Feta salad (gluten free, vegetarian)

 How to cook the stalks and green leaves?

 Wash them carefully to make sure you remove all the dirt, then chop them and add them to your favorite sautéed recipe.
-For example, you can use beetroot leaves and stalks instead of spinach in this sweet potato breakfast hash.
+For example, you can use beetroot leaves and stalks instead of spinach in this Sweet potato breakfast hash (AIP, paleo).